Syeberman/nohtyP/README.md

 [![][AppVeyor badge]][AppVeyor log]

-CI is run against both Linux and Windows with the generous support of [AppVeyor].
+CI is run against Linux, MacOS, and Windows with the generous support of [AppVeyor].

 Build Instructions